har-in-air/Kalmanfilter_altimeter_vario/README.md

-Kalman filter to estimate altitude and climbrate(sinkrate) by fusing altitude and acceleration sensor data.
+Kalman filter to estimate altitude and climbrate(sinkrate) by fusing altitude and acceleration sensor data for lag-and-overshoot-free output.

 Altitude can come from a pressure sensor.
 Acceleration is assumed to be vertical acceleration.